Copyright © 2023 LOCALIIZ | All rights reserved

 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

 Header image courtesy of Emoji Dream (via Shutterstock)

-Think you know Hong Kong English because you’re familiar with the concept of “losing face” and know when to tell someone to “add oil?”
+Do you think you know Hong Kong English because you’re familiar with the concept of “losing face” and know when to tell someone to “add oil?”
 You may want to think again!
-With its long history of being colonised and having exposure to other nations as a trade hub, Hong Kong has absorbed parts of other cultures and made them her own over the years.
+With its long history of colonisation and exposure to other nations as a trade hub, Hong Kong has absorbed parts of other cultures and made them her own over the years.
 Apart from being clearly apparent in examples such as foreign cuisines, Hong Kong’s external influences are also embedded in its language.
-Here are some uniquely Hong Kong English examples, both antiquated and modern, that exist only because they have taken on bits of other languages!
+Here are some uniquely Hong Kong English examples—both antiquated and modern—that exist only because they have taken on bits of other languages!

 As a British colony and major trading port, Hong Kong saw plenty of foreigners on her shores, many of whom became long-term residents in the city.
 These seafarers, sailors, and traders introduced bits of their native tongues into the languages of the English-speaking expatriates, creating a form of pidgin English that was also used with the Cantonese locals.
 Most of the examples below now persist solely in Hong Kong.